dlr-eoc/prosEO/deploy-single-node/README.md

 ## 1.1 Define Storage Locations

-To keep the environment organized, it's recommended to define custom storage paths for Docker and prosEO-related data.
+To keep the environment organized and avoid storage constrains, define custom storage paths for Docker and prosEO related data.
 This is especially important if your system's default Docker storage location has space constraints.

-**Recommended directories:**
+**Naming directories:**
 - `/docker-storage`: Docker's data directory
 - `/registry-bind-mount`: For the local Docker registry
 - `/proseo-data`: Stores prosEO-generated data and logs